 Her rich, expressive alto voice frames expansive melodies that echo the American heartland.
 Now based in Los Angeles, Arielle knows this geography well.
-A performing itinerary transported her from Club Passim in her adopted hometown of Boston to venues including Eddie’s Attic in Atlanta and Nashville’s 12th & Porter, plus stops to the Southwest, as she steered a vegetable oil-fueled vehicle across Texas to Abilene, Odessa and Austin.
+A performing itinerary transported her from Club Passim in her adopted hometown of Boston to venues including Eddie’s Attic in Atlanta and Nashville’s 12th & Porter, plus stops to the Southwest, as she steered a vegetable oil-fueled vehicle across Texas, through Arizona, and into California.

 Ten years ago, with three well-received releases accompanied by national tours, she lost sight of her future as an artist.
 “Though my heart still ached to write songs and sing, I found that I couldn't do it anymore,” she recalls.

 Arielle moved to the City of the Angels.
 She divorced and remarried, taught yoga philosophy, and worked behind the scenes in the music industry.
 She penned and published essays and poems, and was nominated for the Pushcart Prize and Best New Poets.
 She baked innumerable pies.
-After being rejected for a PhD program, she constructed a blue “she shed” in her backyard.
+In spring of 2018, she constructed a blue “she shed” in her backyard.
 And it was in this rustic space – surrounded by 47 volumes of her journals – that she rekindled her love for music and dedicated herself to writing one song per week.

 The result is A Thousand Tiny Torches.
 Produced by Shane Alexander, the project is propelled by the masterful playing of a sterling cast of players with credits from Lady Gaga to KT Tunstall to Lukas Nelson: Denny Weston Jr., drums; Carl Byron, keyboards; Darby Orr, bass; Jesse Siebenberg, steel guitar; and Mike Mullins on mandolin.
 Michael Gehring tracked the project at Secret World Studios in Los Angeles in the famous Sound City Studios complex, and GRAMMY-winners Brian Yaskulka and Hans DeKline mixed and mastered, respectively.
 A loyal group of supporters funded the recording through a Kickstarter campaign.

-After launching her return with a holiday single, Arielle is now back onstage at house concerts and listening rooms, including the fabled Hotel Café in Hollywood.
-Plans are underway for West Coast tours and upcoming dates in Boston.
-This time, she says, she is doing it for the right reasons.
+After launching a holiday single in 2019, Arielle returned to performing at house concerts and listening rooms, including the fabled Hotel Café in Hollywood... until COVID-19.
+Now, she's live-streaming from her shed and playing Zoom concerts.
+This time, she says, singing for audiences feels good.
 “When I was younger I was performing,” she confirms.
 “Now, I’m connecting.”

-Arielle Silver says that when she made her break with music, her ambition for everything stopped.
-“I couldn’t see the future.
-It was beautiful.
-I became so present in a way I never had been before, and the sense of being present lasted for a long time.”
+Arielle Silver says that when she made her break with music a decade ago, her ambition for everything stopped.
+“I couldn’t see the future anymore, and it was beautiful.
+I became so present in a way I never had been before, and that sense lasted for a long time.”
 Now, in themes that speak to losing and rediscovering the path, emerges a musical alchemy of renewal and rebirth: A loving light that is reflected from A Thousand Tiny Torches.